theanisa/SP-Assignment/README.md

 # SP-Assignment
-Class work on Array and function.
+Class work on Array and function./n
 Solution of ,
 1) Sum of Two Numbers
 2)  Calculate Average